-Thanksgiving in Canada is the perfect opportunity to get together with family over a hearty meal, and the roast turkey is often the star of the table.
-This traditional dish symbolizes the bounty of the harvest and autumnal abundance.
-By preparing a turkey, you ensure that everyone can enjoy this delicious dish, accompanied by stuffing and sauces also suitable for a gluten-free diet.
-With crispy, golden skin and juicy flesh, this roast turkey is guaranteed to be a hit at your Thanksgiving celebration.
+Thanksgiving in Canada is the perfect opportunity to gather with family around a hearty meal, and roast turkey is often the star of the table.
+This traditional dish symbolizes the bounty of the harvest and the abundance of autumn.
+By preparing a turkey, you ensure that everyone can enjoy this delicious dish, accompanied by stuffings and sauces that are also suitable for a gluten-free diet.
+With its golden, crispy skin and juicy meat, this roast turkey is guaranteed to be a hit at your Thanksgiving celebration.

 Ingredients